 If you look at past performance data you are sometimes not interested in the exact details of their progress over a time period.
-Just a rough summary may be of more interest, e.g. The average CPU consumption over the last 7 days.
+Just a rough summary may be of more interest, e.g. The average CPU utilization over the last 7 days.
 The result in this example would simply be a number as percentage like 88%.

 In a table of hosts or services, you can add columns that represent the average, minimum, maximum, or other summaries of a metric over a period of time.
 This feature also enables you to create reports that sort by these columns, e.g. display the list of those ESXi hosts that had the lowest utilization in the selected period.

 To display such measured values in a view, proceed as follows:

 Add a column of type Services: Metric History.

 First you need a view to which you want to add columns.
 This can be a view of either hosts or of services.
 For details on creating or editing views, see the article on views.